theory/justatheory/content/post/postgres/mini-summit-five.md

 ## Introduction

-*   I opened the meeting and introduced [Omnigres]'s [Yurri Rashkovskii].
+*   I opened the meeting and introduced [Omnigres]'s [Yurii Rashkovskii].

 ## Presentation

-*   Yurri: Today I'm going to be talking about universally buildable extensions.
+*   Yurii: Today I'm going to be talking about universally buildable extensions.
 This is going to be a shorter presentation, but the point of it is to create some ideas, perhaps some takeaways, and actually provoke a conversation during the call.
 It would be really amazing to explore what